Russian Empire: Catherine the Great (1762–1796)

 In order to ensure the continued support of the nobility, which was essential to her reign, Catherine was obliged to strengthen their authority and power at the expense of the serfs and other lower classes.
 Nevertheless, Catherine realized that serfdom must eventually be ended, going so far in her Nakaz ("Instruction") to say that serfs were "just as good as we are" – a comment received with disgust by the nobility.
 Catherine advanced Russia's southern and western frontiers, successfully waging war against the Ottoman Empire for territory near the Black Sea, and incorporating territories of the Polish–Lithuanian Commonwealth during the Partitions of Poland, alongside Austria and Prussia.
 As part of the Treaty of Georgievsk, signed with the Georgian Kingdom of Kartli-Kakheti, and her own political aspirations, Catherine waged a new war against Persia in 1796 after they had invaded eastern Georgia.
 Upon achieving victory, she established Russian rule over it and expelled the newly established Persian garrisons in the Caucasus.

 Catherine's expansionist policy caused Russia to develop into a major European power, as did the Enlightenment era and the Golden age in Russia.
 But after Catherine died in 1796, she was succeeded by her son, Paul.
-He brought Russia into a major coalition war against the new-revolutionary French Republic in 1797.
+He brought Russia into a major coalition war against the new-revolutionary French Republic in 1798.
+Russian commander Field Marshal Suvorov led the Italian and Swiss expedition,—he inflicted a series of defeats on the French; in particular, the Battle of the Trebbia in 1799.

 State budget

 Russia was in a continuous state of financial crisis.
 While revenue rose from 9 million rubles in 1724 to 40 million in 1794, expenses grew more rapidly, reaching 49 million in 1794.
 The budget allocated 46 percent to the military, 20 percent to government economic activities, 12 percent to administration, and nine percent for the Imperial Court in St. Petersburg.
 The deficit required borrowing, primarily from bankers in Amsterdam; five percent of the budget was allocated to debt payments.
 Paper money was issued to pay for expensive wars, thus causing inflation.
-As a result of its spending, Russia developed a large and well-equipped army, a very large and complex bureaucracy, and a court that rivaled those of Paris and London.
-But the government was living far beyond its means, and 18th-century Russia remained "a poor, backward, overwhelmingly agricultural, and illiterate country".
+As a result of its spending, Russia developed a large and well-equipped army, a very large and complex bureaucracy, and a court that rivaled those of Versailles and London.
+But the government was living far beyond its means, and 18th-century Russia became "poor and backward" after the middle of the century and remained "an overwhelmingly agricultural and illiterate country".